 Like Yemen, conflict in Afghanistan is playing a huge role in the deterioration of food security.
 Since the withdrawal of western forces from Afghanistan in 2014, fighting between Afghan National Security Forces, the Taliban, and Islamic State (IS) has intensified greatly - destroying civilian infrastructures like schools, hospitals, irrigation systems, and roads.

-The worsening conflict and economic crisis in Afghanistan is leading to a sharp decline in food security.
+The conflict, drought, and economic crisis in Afghanistan is leading to a sharp decline in food security.

-While we await the latest data, the IPC has estimated that from November 2020 to March 2021, 3.1 million more people are facing Crisis (IPC Phase 3) or higher stages of food insecurity - that's a 6% increase from 11.1 million.
+The IPC estimated that from November 2020 to March 2021, 3.1 million more people could have faced Crisis (IPC Phase 3) or higher stages of food insecurity - that's a 6% increase from 11.1 million.

-In 2021, roughly 40% of Afghanistan’s population could endure Crisis (IPC Phase 3) or Emergency (IPC Phase 4) levels of food insecurity.
+In 2022, roughly 40% of Afghanistan’s population could ultimately endure Crisis (IPC Phase 3) or Emergency (IPC Phase 4) levels of food insecurity.
 The IPC’s estimations can be seen in the map below.

-In late 2021, Afghanistan’s situation continues to worsen.
-Extreme weather ravages the country’s agriculture, with 40% of crops lost to drought in 2021.
+In late 2021, Afghanistan’s situation continued to worsen.
+Extreme weather ravaged the country’s agriculture, with 40% of crops lost to drought.
 The economic effects of COVID-19 still linger.
 With failing crops and less accessible food, costs are simply unaffordable.
-Wheat prices are 24% above Afghanistan's five-year average in 2021.
+Wheat prices increased 24% above Afghanistan's five-year average in 2021.